Kevin Drum on Social Security - February 2005

 The Evolution of Social Security How severe IS the problem with Social Security, and why must it be solved now?

-In discussing the budget offered by Bush to Congress, Kevin points out that the proposed budget does not include the costs of Iraq, Alternative Minimum Tax (AMT) revision or Social Security transition costs.
+The Budget In discussing the budget offered by Bush to Congress, Kevin points out that the proposed budget does not include the costs of Iraq, Alternative Minimum Tax (AMT) revision or Social Security transition costs.

 Looking Glass Journalism Kevin takes several editorialists to task for blaming Democrats for rejecting various possible solutions when it is the Republicans who have taken those solutions off the table.